Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-MLv2/Design_Tutorials/01-Radio-ML/README.md

 ### Layer Design Details: `dense_w16()`

 The following figure summarizes the key aspects of the design of the `dense_w16()` layer.
 The Jupyter Notebook used for validation is [gen_vectors.ipynb](aie/dense_w16/gen_vectors.ipynb).
 This tile includes two functions, the `dense_w16()` layer and a final `selu()` computation.
-The layer uses the `mac_elem_64()` intrinsic to compute outputs leveraging method b. described above.
+The layer uses the `mac_elem_64()` intrinsic to compute outputs leveraging the preceding method b.

 ![figure](images/design-details-dense1.png)

 ### Layer Design Details: `dense_w17()`

 The following figure summarizes the key aspects of the design of the `dense_w17()` layer.
 The Jupyter Notebook used for validation is [gen_vectors.ipynb](aie/dense_w17/gen_vectors.ipynb).
 This tile includes two functions, the `dense_w17()` layer and a final `selu()` computation.
-The layer uses the `mac_elem_64()` intrinsic to compute outputs leveraging method b. described above.
+The layer uses the `mac_elem_64()` intrinsic to compute outputs leveraging the preceding method b.

 ![figure](images/design-details-dense2.png)

 ### Layer Design Details: `dense_w18()`

 The following figure summarizes the key aspects of the design of the `dense_w18()` layer.
 The Jupyter Notebook used for validation is [gen_vectors.ipynb](aie/dense_w18/gen_vectors.ipynb).
 This tile includes two functions, the `dense_w18()` layer and a final `softmax()` computation.
-The `softmax()` activation function is computed using the approach outlined in the [Softmax Function Vitis Tutorial](../../AIE-ML/Design_Tutorials/05-Softmax-Function/).
-The layer uses the `mac_elem_64()` intrinsic to compute outputs leveraging method a. described above.
+The design computes the `softmax()` activation function using the approach outlined in the [Softmax Function Vitis Tutorial](../../AIE-ML/Design_Tutorials/05-Softmax-Function/).
+The layer uses the `mac_elem_64()` intrinsic to compute outputs leveraging the preceding method a.

 ![figure](images/design-details-dense3.png)

 ## Design Resources

 The following figure summarizes the AI Engine and PL resources required to implement the design in the VE3858 device on the VEK385 eval board.
-The design is using 17 AI Engine tiles for compute, placed in a 4x6 arrangement.
-Minimal PL resources are used since this is an AI Engine only design with data transfer happening from/to DDR over NoC.
+The design uses 17 AI Engine tiles for compute, placed in a 4x6 arrangement.
+The design uses minimal PL resources because this is an AI Engine only design with data transfer happening from/to DDR over NoC.

 ![figure](images/hardware-build.png)